jcpsimmons/blog/_posts/2018-1-12-The-Agoraphobe.md

 Panic exposure consisted of timed exercises that made me feel the symptoms of a panic attack.
 For me the most prevalent feeling was of feeling "unreal".
 Kind of that feeling you get when you haven't slept in a few days.
 In order to practice this I would stare into my eyes in a mirror for various times using a stopwatch (starting at about 10 seconds and gradually expanding).
 Now if I have this sensation, I don't give a fuck about it because I've practiced it...a lot...
 I know I can hang, and that nothing bad is gonna happen.

+Other exercises were breathing through a coffee straw (to produce dissociation and lightheadedness), holding my breath (I got up to a bit over a minute!!), hyperventillating, and being spun in an office chair.

+Most of these exercises gave me really similar sensations to those that I feel when having a panic attack.
+I've had some limited symptom attacks since practicing these, and they're not very scary anymore because I know that the various sensations an attack produces feel shitty, but are harmless.

 ## Travel Exposure

-Travel exposure was a bit harder...
+Travel exposure was a bit more difficult to practice...
 The therapist was able to parse out my flying thing - that the trapped feeling was what was scary to me.
 I couldn't really afford to take a flight every week so the therapist came up with two awesome exercises for me: having a friend lock me in the trunk, and having a friend lock me in a small room.
 Once building up in these two areas, I would take a flight as my "graduation project".

 So many people were judgemental about the trunk exercise.
 Fuck them because it was the **most effective part of my therapy.** My current girlfriend agreed to time the exercises and operate the trunk lock.
 I'm extremely grateful, it was a huge trust building and bonding experience, and I think a lot of partners would have been weirded out or judgemental.
 She was always supportive and enthusiastic, in hindsight maybe she was just happy to shut me up for a bit too.